-The law requires that persons who have a financial interest in, or have made a submission in relation to a Development application or a planning instrument, must disclose certain information about political donations and other gifts.
+The Electoral Funding Act 2018 requires that persons who have a financial interest in or have made a submission in relation to a development application or a planning instrument, must disclose certain information about political donations and other gifts.
 This is a mandatory requirement if a donation or gift has been made to a Councillor or council employee within the previous two years of the application or submission.